jiahangli99/React-Notes/README.md

-# Reactive Chat App - Client
+# Reactive Notes - Client

 **Links:**

 -   [Click Here]() to see the deployed link

--   [Click Here](https://github.com/stephansama/reactive-backend) to see the backend
+-   [Click Here](https://github.com/jiahangli99/express-notes) to see the backend

 **Contributors:**